Faculty

 Website:

-·B.Sc. with college honors in Psychology, University of Washington, USA in June, 1995
+B.Sc. with college honors in Psychology, University of Washington, USA (1995)

 Rm 332, Chen Kou Bun Building